andrewharmellaw/org-struct-and-cult-meetup-code-of-conduct/README.md

 1. You will be heard and trusted.

-2. The conference organizer will be informed.
+2. The conference organizers will be informed.

-3. A discussion will be initiated between the contact person and/or conference organizer and the person in question, to stop the behavior in question and possibly include a warning to that person.
+3. A discussion will be initiated between the contact person and/or conference organizers and the person in question, to stop the behavior in question and possibly include a warning to that person.

 If you're not sure that behavior counts as harrassment, please reach out to any